- Search The Registry

 John H. Clarke

 John Henrik Clarke was born on New Years Day, 1915.
-He was an African American historian, writer, and educator.
+He was a Black historian, writer, and educator.

 He was born in Union Springs, Alabama, into a family that came from a long line of sharecroppers.
 The family moved to Columbus, Georgia, when he was four years old.
 As a young young man, Clarke taught the junior Bible class at a local Baptist church.
 He noticed that although many Bible stories "unfolded in Africa...I saw no African people in the printed and illustrated Sunday school lessons."